srmwarner/yt-dlp-batch/README.md

-# yt-dlp-batch

-A Batch Script for downloading audio and video from whole playlists or channels using [yt-dlp](https://github.com/yt-dlp/yt-dlp)
+A Batch Script for downloading audio and video from whole playlists or channels using yt-dlp

-**REQUIREMENTS**
+REQUIREMENTS

  - yt-dlp and ffmpeg installed and as a PATH program
  - be familiar with the command prompt and yt-dlp